Tel: +44 (0)20 7544 2600

 Rachael advises clients on all forms of commercial dispute resolution and has represented clients in mediations (including under the Court Scheme), adjudications and disputes under the Railway Industry Dispute Rules.
 She has been appointed as the legal nominee on a Dispute Advisory Board and is also a TECBAR Adjudicator.
 Rachael has also represented a Corporate Core Participant as part of the Grenfell Inquiry.

-Rachael has contributed to various construction legal texts, including: two chapters of Keating on Construction Contracts (11th Edn); and writing a Chapter for “Construction Law, Costs and Contemporary Developments: Drawing the Threads Together – A Festschrift for Lord Justice Jackson”, Edited by Julian Bailey.
+Rachael has contributed to various construction legal texts, including: two chapters of Keating on Construction Contracts (11th Edition); and writing a Chapter for “Construction Law, Costs and Contemporary Developments: Drawing the Threads Together – A Festschrift for Lord Justice Jackson”, Edited by Julian Bailey.

 - Acting for parties in cases concerning fire defects: